Clifton “Fred” Lord, M.D.,FASAM, NNESAM President

 completed the Addiction Medicine Fellowship at the University of Florida.
 He returned

-to Windsor in 2007 & established CT Valley Recovery Services, the precursor to the
+to Windsor in 2007 and established CT Valley Recovery Services, the precursor to the

 present practice.
 He was a staff addictionologist at Valley Vista in Bradford VT from